 When doing this, avoid summarizing the body paragraphs.
 Instead, try to converge your main points to establish a connection with the thesis, body paragraphs, and the introduction in general.

-Remember, it is the conclusion that shows how the paragraphs combine to support your thesis.
+Remember, the conclusion shows how the paragraphs combine to support your thesis.

-You now need to wrap up your conclusion by showing how it matters to your reader.
-Create a broader picture of your topic and think about the implications of the arguments in your essay.
+You need to wrap up your conclusion by showing how it matters to your reader.
+Create a broader picture of your topic and consider the implications of your essay's arguments.
 Examine the applicability of the arguments to multiple contexts, the connection of your arguments to themes or debates, and whether your arguments answer specific questions.
 You can also check whether the conclusion contributes to understanding the topic and whether it offers prediction or echoes the main points.

-It does not matter what topic your essay about or what type your essay is; the conclusion must clearly emphasize your argument and tie it to the real world or your established context.
-If your essay ends on a high note, decisive sentence, or a clincher, you are guaranteed an excellent grade.
+It does not matter what topic your essay is about or what type your essay is; the conclusion must clearly emphasize your argument and tie it to the real world or your established context.
+If your essay ends on a high note, a decisive sentence or a clincher, you are guaranteed an excellent grade.

 Check out the examples we have given in this guide and perfect your art of conclusion paragraph writing.

 Even though your conclusion transitions readers from your world to their own world, there are a few things that it is not.
 You do not need to write your conclusion in a manner that every reader loathes at it.
 Here are a few things that make an essay conclusion suck!